We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 As an engaged woman on the cusp of 30, my fiancée Lexi wants little more than anything to be a mom—a plant mom, that is.
-After a year of long distance, Lexi moved to New York City in 2019.
+After a year of long distance, Lexi moved to New York City.
 She filled our apartment with greenery to combat the concrete jungle we were now living in together; those plants, however, quickly died and were replaced with fake ones.
-We moved to Brooklyn in spring 2020, where Lexi made her quarantine hobby gardening.
+When we moved to Brooklyn, Lexi made her hobby gardening.
 And I have nothing but admiration for her determination.
 My dad has always had a green thumb, but it definitely skipped a generation.
 I can somehow kill bagged lettuce between the time I buy it and put it in our refrigerator.
 Despite Lexi’s troublesome history keeping flowers, plants, and herbs alive, this was going to be the time to learn to care for them.
 Our new home once again filled up with flowers, herbs, and vegetables…which were once again quickly replaced with those of the plastic variety.
 Lexi has used grow lights, UV lights, apps that tell her how often to water her plants, Reddit and other internet forums for advice, and talked to my father, the avid gardening enthusiast.
 The Rise Gardens Personal Rise Garden is the first solution that helped Lexi accomplish her dream of keeping plants alive.

 Hydroponic gardening is a system by which plants, like an herb garden, grow in a solution of water and nutrients rather than in dirt.
 These typically self-contained units can be small enough to fit on a countertop or large enough to need an entire greenroom.

-Rise offers three other, larger sizes of the indoor garden: the Single Family Garden, Double Family Garden, and Triple Family Garden.
-The Single Family Garden is a stand-alone unit that measures 36 inches tall wide by 16 inches deep by 39 inches tall—each size up from there adds an extra tier to the model (and essentially $200 to the cost), and can hold another dozen plants.
+Rise offers three other, larger sizes of indoor gardens: the Single Family Garden, Double Family Garden, and Triple Family Garden.
+The Single Family Garden is a stand-alone unit that measures 36 inches tall wide by 16 inches deep by 39 inches tall—each size up from there adds an extra tier to the model (and essentially $300 to the cost), and can hold another dozen plants.

 All four of Rise Gardens’ models grow plants from seed- and nutrient-filled pods, similar in size to those in a Keurig or Nespresso machine.
 Each machine comes with a starter kit that includes eight seed pods (the Personal Garden can hold up to 12) to grow herbs indoors, as well as a month’s supply of hydroponic nutrient solutions.
 Rise sells additional seed pods and nutrients separately, depending on which greens you want to grow, and has subscription options available.
 In addition, the gardens are connected devices, compatible with 2.4GHz Wi-Fi networks, that pair with an iOS or Android smartphone app.